julienadatrain/Adatrain-website/README.md

 Ticker: DIVY

+### Current Epoch

+Epoch 213: Epoch transition happened with no issues.
+All systems go.

-### Latest Epoch Debrif: 212
+### Latest Epoch

-All systems are running properly and updated to the latest version.
-First block created on August 19th!
-6 blocks created in total so far.
-For this epoch, you will not only get our thank you for your support, but real ada rewards too :-)
+Epoch 212: All systems ran properly and were updated to the latest version.
+First ever block created on August 19th, 6 blocks created in total.

 ### Relay List